iminparallel/RAG-bot/README.md

 GROQ_API_KEY=
 ```

-7. Run `yarn` to install the dependencies from package.json
+7. Navigate to the root directory and run `yarn` to install the dependencies from package.json

 8. run `yarn dev` to run in localhost